hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

    state known to the watcher, then it must register the latest off-chain state on the blockchain.

+5. User should be able to shutdown the watcher.
+In which case, the watcher must complete any ongoing dispute resolution or force execution process; close the pub-sub interfaces on all of the channels and then terminate itself.

 ### Interaction between the watcher and the main component

 This section presents an overview of the interaction between the watcher and